 One of those striking new Volvos we’ve all been enjoying since 2015 and onwards.
-This one is the S60 B5, which uses a 2.0-litre turbocharged 4-cylinder petrol engine plus a 48-volt mild-hybrid system to save some fuel when compared to the preceding T5 model on which it is based.
+This one is the S60 B5, a hybrid car which uses a 2.0-litre turbocharged 4-cylinder petrol engine plus a 48-volt mild-hybrid system to save some fuel when compared to the preceding T5 model on which it is based.
 You still get the same 250hp and 350Nm on the B5 as you did on the T5, but these are healthy enough outputs that can see the front-wheel-drive S60 run from 0-62mph in just 6.7 seconds.
 Like any Volvo from the 2021 model year onwards, its top speed is limited to 112mph for safety reasons.

 Launching a compact executive saloon car these days is always a risky business, and in this class that’s down to 2 primary reasons.
 The 1st is that the S60 competes in the sector of the market which is populated by the BMW 3 Series.
 Nuff said, really, although the Audi A4, Mercedes C-Class, Jaguar XE and even something like the Skoda Superb also serve to give the S60 a headache.
 But then, the 2nd point is that people these days want crossovers and SUVs, much more so than they want traditional premium cars like the Volvo.
 So can the B5 model do enough to persuade consumers that an SUV isn’t actually necessary?